 When choosing a garnish, pick something that fits with the flavors of your dish.
 For example, lemon slices are great with seafood, and a sprinkle of Parmesan works well with pasta or veggies.
 Keep it simple by using an ingredient already in the dish, like fresh herbs or a few extra vegetables.
 This helps the garnish enhance the flavors without taking attention away from the main dish.

-A garnish is a small addition to a dish, often made from herbs, fruits, or vegetables, that enhances the dish’s appearance, flavor, or both.
+A garnish is a small addition to a dish.
+It is often made from herbs, fruits, or vegetables.
+Garnishes make the dish look better and taste better, too.
 It's the finishing touch that makes food look and taste even better!

 Absolutely!
 Other herbs like cilantro, dill, or chives work well.
 You can also use ingredients like lemon zest, grated cheese, or even edible flowers, depending on the dish.